 I was only in Split, Croatia for about 24 hours, so I don’t feel totally comfortable advising on what the best things to see/do/eat.
-I did, however, have one really interesting encounter with another (presumably) travel blogger while I was there and was pretty mad about the things I observed her doing that I want to talk about why I find it problematic.
+I did, however, have one really interesting encounter with another (presumably) travel blogger while I was there and was pretty mad about the things I observed her doing and I want to talk about why I find it problematic.

 As is sit here writing, I feel a little worried that this is going to come off as “virtue signaling.”
 Virtue signaling is when you call out bad behavior as a way to imply that you would never do those things and effectively proclaim your moral superiority.
 That’s not the intent here, I’m sure I’m blind to my own bad behavior, but I do want to acknowledge my awareness before jumping into the story.

 I arrived in Split in the late-afternoon, so I didn’t have much time to see the city.
 I asked the man at the hostel if there was anything that I should try to squeeze in before it got dark, and he recommended the Saint Domnius Cathedral bell tower.
 For 35kuna (or around $5.25usd) I could climb to the top to see the sunset and get a good 360-degree view of the landscape.
 Sold.
 Here’s a quick view:

 The climb up was fine.
 The steps didn’t have backs so you could see through them as you climbed, which I would imagine could be problematic if you have a fear of heights.
 The top of the tower was small but there were a handful of people cycling in and out, stopping to enjoy the view and take some pictures before heading back down.
 (Side note: it was actually a large group of Koreans, so I was able to wow them when I reflexively said “be careful” in Korean to a teenager who had tripped).